rkuhlf/rocket-simulation/README.md

 I frequently use  `import sys \ sys.path.append(".")`.
 This is because when Visual Studio Code runs a file in a folder, it doesn't include the project folder for imports (at least it doesn't on my computer).
 That code adds it.

+I use `#region` and VS Code (maybe some extension) to create foldable sections of code.
+Sorry if it gets in the way a little or it doesn't work with your editor

 There is a .replit file for when I occasionally need the configuration to edit my code online.

 Also, the tests for the code are completely disorganized, but there are a few basic ones that I would like to expand on located in the *Tests* folder.
 I have never been good at keeping track of tests, and I found it extremely difficult to update them regularly.